DanMannMann/ReallySimpleCerts/README.md

 ### Usage

 There are two distinct situations that ReallySimpleCerts aims to support.
-The first - and simplest - is to leverage Let's Encrypt certificates in an ASP.NET Core app running on Kestrel with no reverse proxy, as is typical when deploying to a container.
-The following configuration supports this scenario.
+The first - and simplest - use case is to leverage Let's Encrypt certificates in an ASP.NET Core app running on Kestrel with no reverse proxy, as is typical when running in a container or during development.
+The second use case is to automate the creation of hostname bindings & SSL SNI bindings for an Azure Website (App Service).

+#### No reverse proxy
+The following configuration supports the first use case, using Azure Key Vault to pesist the certificate and related information.
+When ReallySimpleCerts is used (in any configuration), _all_ requests which arrive in the Kestrel pipeline using https will use the created certificate.
 ```
 using Certes;
 using Certes.Acme;